mkhamat/reddit2vk-poster/README.md

 ## How to run

-Clone this repo, run `yarn`, compile src folder, and run server.js.
+Clone this repo, run `yarn`, compile , and run server.js.
 You'll need one dependency for proccessing video:

 ffmpeg